apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

   Plus `-DskipNativeTests` or `-DskipTests` parameter specific to `GraalVM Native Build Tools` to skip unit tests in Native Image.

-- The following three algorithm classes are not available under GraalVM Native Image because they involve the `groovy.lang.Closure` class that is inconvenient for GraalVM Truffle Espresso to interact between the host JVM and the guest JVM.
+- The following algorithm classes are not available under GraalVM Native Image due to https://github.com/oracle/graal/issues/5522 involved.
     - `org.apache.shardingsphere.sharding.algorithm.sharding.inline.InlineShardingAlgorithm`
     - `org.apache.shardingsphere.sharding.algorithm.sharding.inline.ComplexInlineShardingAlgorithm`
     - `org.apache.shardingsphere.sharding.algorithm.sharding.hint.HintInlineShardingAlgorithm`

-- At the current stage, ShardingSphere Proxy in GraalVM Native Image is in the stage of mixed AOT ( GraalVM Native Image ) and JIT ( GraalVM Truffle Espresso ) operation.
-Since https://github.com/oracle/graal/issues/4555 has not been closed, the `.so` file required for GraalVM Truffle Espresso to run does not enter the GraalVM Native Image.
-  So if you need to run ShardingSphere Proxy outside of Docker Image For Native binaries, you need to make sure that the system environment variable `JAVA_HOME` points to GraalVM's directory and this GraalVM instance already has the `espresso` component installed via `GraalVM Updater`.
+- At this stage, ShardingSphere Proxy in the form of GraalVM Native Image does not support the use of `Row Value Expressions` with Groovy syntax, which first results in the `actualDataNodes` property of the `Sharding` feature being only configurable using a pure list, such as `ds_0.t_order_0, ds_0.t_order_1` or `ds_0.t_user_0, ds_15.t_user_1023`.
+This issue is tracked in https://github.com/oracle/graal/issues/5522 .

 - This section assumes a Linux (amd64, aarch64), MacOS (amd64) or Windows (amd64) environment.
   If you are on MacOS (aarch64/M1) environment, you need to follow https://github.com/oracle/graal/issues/2666 which is